whitepaulv/priority_queue/README.md

 - Added color to make UI more appealing
 - Added 3 ways to sort the tasks
 - Slightly improved UI

+11/20/25 at 11:50 AM:
+- Made final changes before moving frontend to React